 As part of the SuperPerms launch, SpaceManiac also launched a new permissions plugin that implemented SuperPerms as an example.
 The new plugin, PermissionsBukkit, was started on the 2nd of July 2011 and launched on the 17th of July alongside SuperPerms inclusion in Bukkit.

 The Bukkit team still had to fix the growing problem with the plugin releases section of the forums, especially as their Fill plugin repository was nowhere to be seen.
 After discussing a partnership with Curse, the Bukkit team announced the launch of BukkitDev on the 25th of August 2011.
-Initial reactions were mixed, many were positive about the capabilities of the new system, while others were reluctant to try something new.
-A few fears were raised regarding how Curse has treated other Minecraft community sites, as well as how the bukkit.org domain name was registered to Curse.
+Initial reactions were mixed.
+Many were positive about the capabilities of the new system, while others were reluctant to change and cautious about Curse.
+A few fears were raised regarding how Curse has treated other Minecraft community sites, as well as how the bukkit.org domain name registration was transferred to Curse.
 Over time, all active plugins migrated over from the Bukkit forums to BukkitDev, and the plugin releases section of the forums was locked.

 2012 - The introduction of Forks and Other Cutlery